-TFG Spoke to Stacey Facter, BAFT’s Senior Vice President of Trade Products, during BAFT’s Global Annual Meeting, held in Frankfurt from January 13-15, 2020.
-We discussed some of the key themes around AML, sanctions and embargoes.
-How will these be tackled moving forward, and what can be expected in 2020?
+TFG’s Editor Deepesh Patel spoke to Stacey Facter, BAFT’s Senior Vice President for Trade Products, during BAFT’s Global Annual Meeting, held in Frankfurt from January 13-15, 2020.
+Anti-money laundering (AML) and sanctions were key compliance themes at the meeting, so TFG caught up to discuss how these could be tackled moving forward, and what’s in stock for 2020.

 Featuring: Stacey Facter, SVP, Trade Products, BAFT

 Host: Deepesh Patel, Editor, Trade Finance Global